sepaen/site/content/projects/flee001.md

 </br>

-The packaging and graphic concept for the silkscreen printed magazine were done in collaboration with [Atelier U-Zehn](http://u-zehn.ch/) while the cover of the vinyl is an original composition from [Olka Osadzinska](http://www.aleosa.com/).
+<div style="text-align: left"> The packaging and graphic concept for the silkscreen printed magazine were done in collaboration with [Atelier U-Zehn](http://u-zehn.ch/) while the cover of the vinyl is an original composition from [Olka Osadzinska](http://www.aleosa.com/). </div>

 </br>